Running a game

 The Venue

 This is the first practical part to get sorted.
-Some may say the story should come first, but it's difficult enough finding venues you can use without having any preconceived ideas that the site must conform to, so it may be best to let the site inspire you.
-The type of venue you use is of course down to what your events requirements are, but you should ensure that any venue you pick is suitable for a Dark Door event and that it will meet player expectations.
+The type of venue you use is of course down to what your games requirements are, but you should ensure that any venue you pick is suitable for a Dark Door event and will meet player expectations.
 In particular venues should be isolated to help with the atmosphere and setting, and also so as not to disturb or alarm nearby neighbours or members of the public.
-Equally, exclusive access is important since nothing ruins a games atmosphere more than sharing the site with a group of regular holiday makers or another LARP group.
+Equally, exclusive access is important since nothing ruins a game s atmosphere more than sharing the site with a group of regular holiday makers or another LARP group.

 It should also be adequately habitable and comfortable, particularly if the event is being run during the winter and/or will be a weekend event, and should have adequate washing, toilet, cooking and sleeping facilities.
 Securing suitable venues can be difficult and this has in the past led to organisers cancelling or postponing planned events.
 As a result when seeking permission to run an event it is a requirement that you must already have a venue in mind and have confirmed with the owner that you may use it and that it is available to you on the dates required.
 If you need to secure this with a deposit The Door can help out in this regard, subject to available funds.